Maiq-The-Dude/H3VR.PBnJamming/README.md

   - lockOpen
   - discharge

+## User Configs
+Additional user configs can be found under `mods\configs\pbnjamming.cfg`

+## Adding Custom Content Support
+Adding and configuring custom content like guns or magazines is easy.
+[Here is an example repo](https://github.com/Maiq-The-Dude/PBnJamming.ExampleAddon) containing a mod to add two custom guns and one custom magazine.

 ## Installation
 No releases available yet.
 To install you must build the project yourself and place into `mods` folder as this is a Deli mod.